baptistelabat/BB-is-watching-you/README.md

 # BB-is-watching-you
-A big smilley in a web page looking at you thanks to the webcam
+A big smilley in a web page looking at you thanks to the webcam.
+See the [online demo](http://www.nautilabs.com/js-cam-motion/samples/BB-is-watching-you/BB-is-watching-you.html)

 Installation
 -------------